mrblackus/generator-angular-wakanda/README.md

 * `npm install`
 * If you already work with the genrator-angular-wakanda, you'll need to uninstall it : `npm uninstall generator-angular-wakanda -g`
 * In the repo directory : `npm link` (will let you use your local version of the generator)

+##Notes

+* If you have troubles installing modules, sometimes a `npm cache clean` can do the trick
+* If you are behind a proxy that doesn't allow git:// urls (problems for the bower install), take a look at [this link](https://coderwall.com/p/sitezg)